jaredboynton/postman-saml-auth-router/README.md

 ---

 **Note**: This production-ready implementation is fully validated and achievable with standard enterprise tools.
+Implementation time: 30 minutes.
+No infrastructure changes.
+Available right now.